-The Function of a Certified Nursing Assistant
+The Duties of a CNA

-- Furnishing basic services to patients
+- Providing basic services to patients

-- Checking patient’s vital signs
+- Measuring patient’s vital signs

 - Maintaining a record of patient’s health status